ar1syr0/MacOS_Bloat_Cremator/README.md

 # macOS Full Bloat Cremator
 ### by ar1syr0 x claude
-### “Note/Disclaimer: I made this for my personal use.
-I’m publishing it for inspiration...”
+### “Disclaimer: I made this for my personal use.
+I’m publishing it for inspiration....”
 ---

 > I was tired of opening Launchpad and seeing Stocks, Chess, and Tips staring back at me